htcondor/htcondor/docs/admin-manual/security.rst

         SEC_<context>_<feature>

-The <feature> portion of the macro name determines which security feature’s policy is being set. <feature> may be any one of
+The <feature> portion of the macro name determines which security feature's policy is being set. <feature> may be any one of

 ::